weiliangc3/stubbah/README.md

 - UI to add stubs ❌
 - API to remove stubs ❌
 - UI to remove stubs ❌
+- API to add state of provider ❌
+- UI to add state of provider ❌
-- API to change state of provider ❌
+- API to remove state of provider ❌
-- UI to change state of provider ❌
+- UI to remove state of provider ❌
 - Counts/captures requests, and what stubs they match etc ❌
 - UI to look at count/captured requests ❌

 ## Pie in the sky ideas

+- Review the https implementation, potentially merge them?
 - Output useful files (what the heck is useful here)
 - Act as a proxy, and record request-response